Managing Museum Collections at the Collections Storage Facility (CSF)

 Further detail on the barcoding processes and consideration are detailed in the Barcoding Strategy.

-The Museum Move project will purchase CSF barcodes that are compatible with the existing CSF barcode scanning hardware, affix these to objects before their transfer to Swindon, add the barcode IDs to the relevant museum CMS and scan the barcoded objects into the CaiaSoft system.
+The GLAM Collections Move programme will purchase CSF barcodes that are compatible with the existing CSF barcode scanning hardware, affix these to objects before their transfer to Swindon, add the barcode IDs to the relevant museum CMS and scan the barcoded objects into the CaiaSoft system.
 This process is outlined in this diagram showing the agreed barcoding process

 Further information about the project